Pearl Bay

 Pearl Bay is part of the Shoalwater Bay Training Area

-The high peaks surrounding the anchorage make a wonderful wind break and offer an amazing backdrop to your vista.
-Enjoy Pearl Bay for once you travel north anchorages this calm and spectacular become rarer.
+The high peaks surrounding the anchorage make a wonderful windbreak and offer an amazing backdrop to your vista.
+Enjoy Pearl Bay, for once you travel north, anchorages this calm and spectacular become rarer.

 Chart of Pearl Bay anchorage, Capricorn Coast